NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

 }
 ```

-I am quite positive that normal Chrome browser are not launched with those command line arguments and that it is possible to detect those settings for the websites being visited.
+I am quite positive that normal Chrome browsers are not launched with those command line arguments and that it is possible to detect those settings for the websites being visited.

 Furthermore, there are just too many disadvantages when scraping with AWS Lambda: